apita1423/cosmoschronicles_pp5/README.md

 - CSS Gradient - Used to great the colours gradient for the background.
 [CSS Gradient](https://cssgradient.io/)
 - Canva - Used for the design of the logo, notfound page image, and astronomical clock image.
 - ChatGPT - Used for About Us, News, and Events content.
-- AmIResponsive - Used for the responsive image.
+- AmIResponsive - Used for the responsive image in README.
-- ResponsiveTestTool - Used to the site in various sizes.
+- ResponsiveTestTool - Used to test the site in various sizes.
 [ResponsiveTestTool](https://responsivetesttool.com/)

 ## 🔭 Components